 Fitness Level: Very strenuous due to almost 8000 feet of vertical gain in one day

 Pretty simple.
 We will drive to Glacier, WA in the late afternoon or early evening on the day before the trip.
 You can sleep in your car at the trailhead (or as close as you can get to it), pitch a tent somewhere, or get a room in Glacier.
-We will drive up the Glacier Creek Road and meet at the Heliotrope Ridge Trailhead (or as close to it as possible) to start skinning from there around 4:00am.
-This will be a long day, with an even longer and spectacular ski descent.
+We will drive up the Glacier Creek Road and meet at the Heliotrope Ridge Trailhead (or as close to it as possible) to start skinning from there.
+This will be a long day with a very early alpine start, followed by a long and spectacular ski descent.
 Excellent physical fitness is a must, and confidence in your equipment is required for a successful summit day.

 Blow by blow: